devmachiine/npm-nano-module/README.md

 ## Next steps

- - Registry where people can add and search nano modules
+ - Registry where people can add and search nano modules [work in progress here](https://github.com/nanobook/archive)
  - Mechanism to singal interesting updates.
 Not updating for changes irrelevant to our code (ex. the author changed their mind about a name)
  - Tool to update dependencies in a tested, incremental way
  - Plugin/Extension for auto completion